ocramz/cmbnt-test/README.md

     $ make all

-At this point `docker images` should list three new images:
+At this point `docker images` will list three new images:

 * `alpine` containing an installation of Alpine Linux (if this was not already present) (5.5 MB)